-Married Mr Pugh has been described as the ‘Sir Edmund Hillary of swimming’ and was the first person to complete a long-distance swim in every ocean of the world.
+Lewis Pugh has been described as the ‘Sir Edmund Hillary of swimming’ and was the first person to complete a long-distance swim in every ocean of the world.
 In 2007 he became the first person to complete a long-distance swim across the Geographic North Pole.
 The 1km crawl across an open patch of sea was to highlight the melting of the Arctic sea ice.
-Mr Pugh is the first person ever to swim across an entire lake formed in a melting ice cap.
+Lewis is the first person ever to swim across an entire lake formed in a melting ice cap.

 Lewis Pugh is a remarkable man and proof that mind over matter is helpful in achieving our goals.